sortmerna/sortmerna/dnanexus/applets/sortmerna-3.run/Readme.md

 <!-- /dx-header -->

 This application is for running SortmeRNA 3.
-It can be launched either from DNANexus GUI or on command line using 'dx' utility.
+It can be launched either from DNANexus GUI or on command line using `dx` utility.

 Required parameters: